Forest of Dean Railway: Proposed duplication of the route

 By 1836 the lack of a double line, and stoppages at the tunnel, were causing frequent complaints.
 A sub-committee was appointed and reported in October 1837 that growth in traffic would soon necessitate new provision, in particular for coastwise trade to the west.
 They suggested a railway from Cinderford Bridge to a new harbour at Brimspill, or Purton, and it was agreed that the chairman should write to Robert Stephenson, asking him to send a surveyor to prepare plans, "on the understanding that the chief superintendence of the undertaking will be entrusted to him, Mr Stephenson".

 His report was read to the board on 12 April 1838.
 He stated that Brimspill was the natural outlet for that portion of the Forest.
 The new branch was to be 5 miles 68 chains long, and he estimated that the cost, including locomotives, other power and a stock of wagons, would be £40,000.
 The Crown authorities had approved the line, and it was hoped that iron, iron ore, and coal would be exported from the new harbour, while Bullo harbour would be retained for the existing trade.
 Stephenson's bill for the survey was £267 8s.

 A Bill was introduced into Parliament for the new line from Cinderford Bridge, passing through two tunnels, and touching the village of Blakeney on the way to Brimspill.
 However the Bill was thrown out for failing to comply with standing orders; some buildings had been omitted from the plans and there was a discrepancy in the datum levels.
 The chairman, Protheroe, immediately wrote to Stephenson, but he was abroad and George Parker Bidder replied.
 Bidder could only plead the difficulty of complying with the new and complicated standing orders, and dismissed a 12 feet inaccuracy in a level as "purely clerical ... not significant".
-The company decided to re-apply for an Act, but the idea was overtaken by the idea of main line railways in the area.
+The company decided to re-apply for an act of Parliament, but the idea was overtaken by the idea of main line railways in the area.